Peakboard/peakboard.github.io/content/_administration/en-domain-with-powershell.md

 ---
 layout: article
-title: Peakboard Box - Join Domain via Powershell
+title: Add a Peakboard Box to the domain including autostart
-menu_title: Peakboard Box - Join Domain via Powershell
+menu_title: Add Peakboard Box to domain + autostart
-description: Peakboard Box - Join Domain via Powershell
+description: Add a Peakboard Box to the domain including autostart
 lang: en
 weight: 252
 ref: admin-252